 At the western limit of the rich transboundary area known as Beringia, Provideniya is often called “The Gateway to the Arctic”.
 It’s also the administrative center for outbound clearance from Russia.
 Visit the excellent museum, and witness a traditional Yupik dance performance.

 Spend the final day at sea, crossing one of the most iconic bodies of water on the planet.
 Linger on deck with binoculars in hand—the chances are high to spot whales and rare seabirds.

 Arrive in Nome this morning, transfer to the airport for flights to Anchorage and onward.

 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 ExpeditionTrips strongly recommends Emergency Medical/Evacuation coverage which includes coverage for cancellation, trip disruption, baggage and personal property.
 Other conditions may apply based on pre-existing conditions.
 ExpeditionTrips can assist U.S. residents with travel protection options.

 Lindblad-National Geographic Certified Photo Instructor:

-Transfers between airport and ship if booked on group flights; shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; all meals onboard ship; most beverages onboard ship; crew gratuities.
+Transfers between airport/ship if booked on recommended flights; shipboard accommodations; kayaking; certified photo instructor; video chronicle of your trip; all meals onboard ship; most beverages onboard ship; crew gratuities.
 Subject to change without notice.

 Airfare; passport and visa expenses; immigration fees; travel insurance; items of a personal nature such as Internet and laundry; optional extensions; fuel surcharge may apply.